– How the Steering Setting Determines Wheel Rotations –

 Instructions, Steps and Programming for Part 1

-- Drag and drop a <Move> block onto the programming chain.
+- Drag and drop a <Move> Block onto the programming canvas.

 - Download the program to the robot.